dinguluer/QAClib/docs/README.md

 # Developer details
 * Author  : Dinesh Guleria
 * Author Email : din.gulu.er@gmail.com

+${/var/creation-time}
+This document is licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) and can be freely copied, redistributed, remixed, transformed, built upon as long as you give credits to the author.

 ---

-Copyright © 2020-2021 Dinesh Guleria - MIT license.
+QAClib library : Copyright © 2020-2021 Dinesh Guleria - MIT license.

 ---